Key facts

 Course structure

-To complete the Graduate Diploma of Psychology (Advanced) students must attain 8 credit points.
+To complete the Graduate Diploma of Psychology (Advanced), you must pass 8 credit points.
+This includes:

-The Graduate Diploma of Psychology (Advanced) consists of two components: coursework and a thesis.
+The Graduate Diploma of Psychology (Advanced) consists of 2 components: coursework and a thesis.

 - research methods;